 Learn how we can use what we are meditating on to help us deal with stress by applying the instructions practically in our daily life.

-Usually we find it difficult to control our mind.
-It seems as if our mind is like a balloon in the wind – blown here and there by external circumstances.
+Usually, we find it difficult to control our mind.
+It seems as if our mind is like a balloon in the windblown here and there by external circumstances.
 If things go well, our mind is happy, but if they go badly, it immediately becomes unhappy.
-By training in meditation, we create an inner space and clarity that enables us to maintain a control our mind .
+By training in meditation, we create an inner space and clarity that enables us to maintain control of our mind.
 Gradually we develop a balanced mind that is happy and calm regardless of the external circumstances, Geshe Kelsang Gyatso.

 For more information on what to expect at a class, please, see our website.